What do you want to shoot in the summer?

 Below Dream Lake Sunset - There is an amazing view below Dream Lake of Long's Peak and Glacier Gorge about .8 miles from the trail head.
 This is a trip just for landscapes, small stream shots, a some macros.
 We won't see wildlife but the results can be amazing.
 Because of the chance of afternoon /evening thunderstorms this is a gamble but if everything works out it can produce some great vast shots.

 Tundra Sunset Roadside- (June 1st - early Oct) Sunset on the tundra can be amazing but also very cold.
 Shot from locations Ansel Adams shot and from others even more spectacular.
 We can literally drive up a a few great spots, hop out, walk a few yards and take amazing shots if the weather gives us a good sunset.
 There are 3 potentially greast shots in this one location.

 Tundra Sunset Hiking- (June 1st - early Oct) There are some amazing sunset options on the Tundra that are on a trail about a mile from the road.
 This location is pretty taxing as we will be hiking at almost 12,000 feet so its for only fit folks looking for shots most people never get.
 Be sure to bring a heavy coat, gloves and a hat because it can be very cold.

 Rocky sometimes offers amazing wildflower fields with vibrant colors and mountains in the background.
 Some years are better than others, depending on how much rain we get.

-Subalpine Flowers in late July and August but few grand landscapes with flowers
+Subalpine Flowers in late July and early August but few grand landscapes with flowers

 Waterfall shots are best during cloudy weather, just after sunrise still in the shade, or before sunset.
 Often waterfall shots are the consolation prize for a cloudy day.
 The park offers a number of great falls.